FragmentNet: Adaptive Graph Fragmentation for Graph-to-Sequence Molecular Representation Learning: Preliminaries

 \subsection{Masked Fragment Modeling (MFM)}

 Masking entire fragments addresses the aforementioned limitation by preserving chemically meaningful contexts, enabling more stable learning of bonding rules and functional relationships \cite{jin2018junction, schwaller2019molecular}.
-Rooted in organic chemistry principles, this approach ensures that contextual dependencies within fragments remain intact.
+Rooted in organic chemistry principles, this approach preserves contextual dependencies within fragments.
 It is analogous to reconstructing a multi-word phrase in natural language models, where additional context enhances semantic understanding \cite{sennrich2016neural}.
 Two primary methods have been explored for its implementation: adaptive tokenization of SMILES strings and rule-based subgraph masking on molecular graphs.